"I'm sorry you feel that way..." - improve your communication skills by avoiding this non-apology

 Lack of Accountability

 Acknowledgement and accountability are at the core of any meaningful apology.
-Genuine apologies involve the apologiser taking responsibility for their actions and the consequences of their actions.
+Genuine apologies involve the apologiser taking responsibility for their actions, and the consequences of those actions.

 "I'm sorry you feel that way" sidesteps accountability, deflecting blame and shifting the focus onto your reaction.
 It fails to acknowledge the harm which has been caused and denies the opportunity for reconciliation.